iphipps/resume-builder/README.md

 ### Gotchas

 Spell check your resume.ts file.
-This doesn't do that for you automatically.
+This should show red squigglies when you're viewing in the browser.